thelaycon/autogen-vertexai-memory/README.md

 ```

 #### `query(query="", cancellation_token=None, **kwargs)`
 Search memories or retrieve all.
+Does NOT use caching.

 ```python
 # Semantic search (top 3 results)